 Note: The firebox is the same as the insert in gas and electric fireplaces.

-2. Chimney
+2. Chimney:

 The chimney is an important part of your fireplace.
 The purpose of a chimney is to carry the smoke away from where it was created in order to prevent fire from spreading throughout the home, which would cause damage and risk injury.
-The smoke and fumes produced by burning wood or other fuels can be toxic if inhaled too deeply.

-3. Ventilation system
+3. Ventilation System:

 The ventilation system of your fireplace is designed to keep your fireplace interior from getting too hot.
 When you use a fireplace, the smoke from the burning logs goes up through the chimney and into the ventilation system.